highcharts/highcharts/docs/dashboards/synchronize-components.md

 board.dataCursor.removeListener(table.id, 'point.mouseOut', handleCursorOut);
 ```

-The final step is to define your custom actions, which should be triggered.
+The final step is to define your custom actions, which are triggered by the event listeners above.
-In our example, this refers to the `handleCursor` and `handleCursorOut`.
+In our example it's the `handleCursor` and `handleCursorOut`.

 4. Emitter
 The emitter generates the output to the connector.